 - Free plan available

-Selecting the right Net Promoter Score (NPS) tool isn't just about sending out a 0-10 survey.
-It's about choosing a platform that fits your goals, integrates smoothly into your workflow, and helps you turn feedback into action.
-A great NPS tool doesn't just collect scores; it empowers you to improve customer loyalty and reduce churn.
+Selecting the right NPS tool isn't just about sending out a 0–10 survey.
+It's about choosing a platform that fits your goals, integrates with your workflow, and helps you turn nps feedback into action.
+A great NPS tool doesn't just collect scores; it helps you improve customer loyalty and reduce churn.

 Before diving into features, clarify your NPS objectives.

-Are you focused on transactional nps (feedback after specific interactions like purchases or support calls) or relationship surveys rnps (periodic surveys to gauge overall sentiment)?
+Are you focused on transactional NPS (feedback after specific interactions like purchases or support calls) or relationship NPS (periodic surveys to gauge overall customer sentiment)?

 Knowing this will help you select a tool that aligns with your needs.